hannobraun/playground/2025-08-02_monobloc/README.md

 # `one` and `two` are not available yet.
 { one two + } => three .

-# We put a block calling `three` on the stack here.
+# We push a block calling `three` to the stack here.
 But nothing is called yet,
 # so all is good.
 { three }